Shopify/hydrogen-v1/docs/framework/internationalization.md

 You can configure your Hydrogen storefront's default language and country by setting the `defaultLanguageCode` and `defaultCountryCode` in the [Hydrogen configuration file](https://shopify.dev/custom-storefronts/hydrogen/framework/hydrogen-config).

-`LocalizationProvider` uses these default values unless it is passed an override from the `languageCode` and/or `countryCode` props.
+`LocalizationProvider` uses these default values, unless it is passed an override from the `languageCode` and/or `countryCode` props.

 In the following example, the default language is set to English and the default country is set to United States.